 Why You Should Start With Sponsored Products

-Remember when I said Sponsored Product Ads are the most seen ads on Amazon because they show up at every point in the customer journey?
+Remember when we said Sponsored Product Ads are the most seen ads on Amazon because they show up at every point in the customer journey?

-Use Sponsored Products when starting out to get the best return on investment per ad.
+Use Sponsored Products when starting out to get the best return on ad spend (ROAS).

 Here’s literally everything you need to know about Sponsored Products.

-The average ACoS we see for Ad Badger users is 30.4%, but keep in mind that’s because they use a Amazon PPC tool to tame their ACoS.
+The average Amazon ACOS we see for Ad Badger users is 30.4%, but keep in mind that’s because they use an Amazon PPC tool to tame their ACOS.

-Once you know what your Break-Even ACoS is, you can decide what Target ACoS you need to earn a profit and which ACoS results in a loss.
+Once you know your Break-Even ACOS, decide what Target ACOS you need to earn a profit and which ACOS results in a loss.

-When you’re given the option to bid on your first campaign, you may not have any idea what to bid on.
+When you’re given the option to bid on your first campaign, you may not have any idea what to bid.
 Use the Inch-Up Method when beginning your Sponsored Products Campaign.

-You can simply calculate the perfect bid every time.
-Yes, there is a formula you can use to find the perfect bid for your keywords according to your target ACoS.
+You can simply calculate the perfect PPC bid every time.
+Yes, there is a formula!
+Use this foruula to find the perfect bid for your keywords according to your target ACOS.

-Amazon’s ad ranking algorithm or A9 is attracted to ads that have a history of selling, thorough descriptions, and plenty of reviews.
+Amazon’s ad ranking algorithm, or A9, is attracted to ads with a history of selling, thorough descriptions, and plenty of reviews.

 Amazon uses performance and relevance metrics to determine ad quality.

-Amazon isn’t fully transparent about how it ranks ads, but given Amazon took a lot from Google Ads, we’ve concluded this is the closest to how Amazon determines ad rank.
+Amazon isn’t fully transparent about how it ranks ads, but given Amazon was very influenced by Google Ads, we concluded this is the closest to how Amazon determines ad rank.

-We always recommend Amazon sellers to focus on their product detail page optimization before advertising in order to get the best result.
-If your detail page isn’t set up correctly, you might get bad reviews for being misleading with your description or
+We always recommend Amazon sellers focus on their product detail page optimization before advertising in order to get the best result.
+If your detail page isn’t set up correctly, you could get bad reviews for being misleading with your description.

 How to Get Reviews on Amazon